BlackMages/ToS-Addons/fpssavior/README.md

 ---

+**-v2.5.1**

+- Fix a bug where player are getting deleted by Hide Player Shop option.

+---

 **-v2.5.0**

 Challenge Mode got revamped with the introduction of Episode 13-2.
 The content has so many mobs such that the old setting of SetDrawMonster (and possibly also SetDrawActor) became obsolete.
 In this version we introduce a way to change the SetDrawMonster value through the following command: